tukewin/.github/profile/README.md

 ## Background

-TukeWIN is led by a full-stack developers with experience delivering and operating complex systems, currently operating multiple full-stack platforms for B2B clients.
+TukeWIN is led by full-stack developers with experience delivering and operating complex systems, currently operating multiple full-stack platforms for B2B clients.